-The 4 Liter Jeep Engine is one of AMC’s best-known engines.
+The 4 liter jeep engine, is one of AMC’s, best known engines.

-The 4 Liter Jeep Engine is regarded as one of the best Chrysler 4×4 off-road engines.
+Consequently, engineers continued to refine the engine, to reduce noise, vibration, and harshness.
+The 4 liter jeep engine, is regarded as one of the best Chrysler 4×4 off road engines.

-The 4 Liter Jeep Engine famous.
-The 4 Liter Jeep Engine has a significantly improved head and a highly efficient and reliable fuel injection system.
-In a nutshell, the engineers at Chrysler took a great engine and made it even better.
+The 4 Liter Jeep Engine, has a significantly improved cylinder head.
+Also, a highly efficient and reliable fuel injection system.
+In a nutshell, the engineers at Chrysler, took a great engine and made it even better.

 4 Liter Jeep Engine Specifications:

 - Compression Ratio: 8.8:1